zk-secrec/documentation/README.md

 # Documentation on the ZK-SecreC Compiler, Language and Standard Library

 This documentation can be served using the Pandora server that is also developed in Cybernetica.
 Nevertheless, it is possible to get it work with MkDocs.
 We have uploaded the `docs` directory produced by MkDocs along with its contents, so the user can in principle open the documentation HTML files directly with a web browser.
-(As MkDocs does not understand the yaml encoding of API description, the files in the `4-api` subdirectory have been replaced by those produced by Pandora and made all links work by redirecting them using `sed -Ei`.)
+(As MkDocs does not understand the yaml encoding of API description, the files in the `4-api` subdirectory have been replaced by those produced by Pandora and all links have been made correct by redirecting them using `sed -Ei`.)

 Having the Pandora server installed, serving the documentation can be done by just running the `pandora` program in the root folder of this project and entering `localhost:8000` to the address bar of the web browser.